readingcapital/readingcapital.github.io/volume-1/index.md

    generalise, a capitalist individual advantage in applying a certain machine diminishes and the rate of surplus-value drops.
 Capital counters this by extending the working day (in anticipation and in reaction).
-Also incentive to use up a machine as quickly as possible (day and night shifts)
+Also incentive to use up a machine as quickly as possible (shift system)

-3. Capitalist application of machines produces surplus population who are made redundant due to improved productivity of labour.
-Their weight weights down
+3. Capitalist application of machines produces surplus population who are made redundant due to the improved productivity of labour.
+They compete for the remaining jobs which pushes down outlay in $v$.
-   $v$.

-4. Capital responds to the legal limit on the working day with mandating more *intense labour*, more labour in the same time.
-Since capital controls the production process in the form of its objective conditions it can now accomplish this.
+4. Capital responds to the legal limit on the working day by mandating more *intense labour*, more labour in the same time.
+Since capital controls the production process in the form of its objective conditions it has the means accomplish this.

 The machine becomes the means to get more labour out of workers.